 Big bluestem requires a soil temperature above 50°F for germination.
 The optimum time to plant is usually from early May to late June.
 In southern states planting is recommended after frost but before dry conditions of early summer are established.

 The seed is light and has small awns attached.
-Debearding removes the awns producing a free-flowing product.
+Debearding removes the awns, producing a free-flowing product.
 The planting site should be free of weeds.
 A moist, firm seedbed is essential.
 Firming the soil with a roller packer before and after seeding helps to ensure that the seed is placed at the recommended seeding depth of 1/8 to 1/4 inch.
 Packing after planting is especially important if seeded with a broadcast spreader.

 If drilled for pasture conditions, use 6 to 8 pounds PLS (pure live seed) per acre.
 For broadcast seeding, use 10 pounds PLS per acre.
 The seeding rate for mixed pastures (Indiangrass, switchgrass, big bluestem and little bluestem) are 2-2.5 pounds PLS per acre.
 Seeding rates for other uses will normally be lower than the pasture rate.
 Big bluestem has strong seedling vigor, but stands develop slowly where there is competition from broadleaf weeds and cool-season grasses.
 To minimize the amount of exposed weed seed in seedings use no-till establishment methods.
 Cool season grasses must be controlled before seeding.
 Big bluestem is tolerant of most broadleaf herbicides.
 It is important to follow label instructions for application amounts and grazing requirements.